 Precautions while using Liposyn

-It is very important that your doctor check your progress weekly while you are receiving fat emulsions to make sure that this medicine does not cause unwanted effects.
-Blood tests may be needed to check for unwanted effects.
+It is very important that your doctor check your or your child's progress closely while you are receiving this medicine.
+This will allow your doctor to see if the medicine is working properly.
+Blood and urine tests may be needed to check for unwanted effects.

 This medicine may increase your risk of developing infections.
 Avoid being near people who are sick or have infections while you or your child are receiving this medicine.
 Wash your hands often.
 Tell your doctor if you have any kind of infection before you start receiving this medicine.
 Also tell your doctor if you have ever had an infection that would not go away or an infection that kept coming back.

 Call your doctor right away if you or your child start to have a cough that will not go away, weight loss, night sweats, fever, chills, or flu-like symptoms, such as a runny or stuffy nose, headache, blurred vision, or feeling generally ill.
 These may be signs that you have an infection.

 This medicine may cause a rare condition called fat overload syndrome.
-Tell your doctor right away if you have a fever, chills, cough, sore throat, right upper abdominal or stomach pain and fullness, or unusual bleeding, bruising, or weakness.
+Tell your doctor right away if you or your child have a fever, chills, cough, sore throat, right upper abdominal or stomach pain and fullness, or unusual bleeding, bruising, or weakness.

-Call your doctor if you have redness, swelling, pain, or infection at the injection site.
+Call your doctor if you or your child have redness, swelling, pain, or infection at the injection site.

 Before you have any medical tests, tell the medical doctor in charge that you are receiving this medicine.
 The results of some tests may be affected by this medicine.